 The Beaver Builder Theme

 The Beaver Builder Theme is included in the Pro and Agency licenses of Beaver Builder.

-Built upon the Bootstrap framework and HTML5, the theme lets you customise your website in real-time using the WordPress theme customiser.
+Built upon the Bootstrap framework and HTML5, the theme lets you customize your website in real-time using the Customizer.
 It has native support for WooCommerce and provides you with several header and footer layouts.

-Every single aspect of the theme is controlled via the customiser.
-You won't find any options anywhere else.
-I am a big fan of the WordPress customiser so I was pleased to see Beaver Theme use it instead of its own control panel.
+Every single aspect of the theme is controlled via the Customizer.
+You won’t find any options anywhere else.
+I am a big fan of the WordPress Customizer, so I was pleased to see Beaver Theme use it instead of its own control panel.

-Ten colour scheme presets are available.
-This will change the colours of the header and in some presets, the colour of the background too.
-Alternatively, you can change all of these colours yourself in other areas of the customizer.
+Ten color scheme presets are available.
+This will change the colors of the header and in some presets, the color of the background too.
+Alternatively, you can change all of these colors yourself in other areas of the Customizer.

-You will find many customisation options in Beaver Theme and if you can spend time tweaking things you should be able to create a cool design; however the reality is that Beaver Theme is a very simple WordPress theme.
-Beginners will find it hard to change the theme structure beyond the basic layout and developers will turn their attention to more versatile designs.
+You will find many customization options in Beaver Theme, and if you can spend time tweaking things, you should be able to create a cool design.
+The reality, however, is that Beaver Theme is a very simple WordPress theme.
+Beginners will find it hard to change the theme structure beyond the basic layout, and developers will turn their attention to more versatile designs.

-Beaver Theme is not included in the standard license.
+Beaver Theme is not included in the standard license either.
 The developers ask for another $100 to get Beaver Theme and WordPress multisite support.

 If Beaver Theme was included in the standard license, it would be a nice bonus.
 As it stands, the theme offers few reasons to upgrade.